Deep Physics: Mechanics of Bodies and Fluids for Talented High Schoolers

 Translation and rotation happening at the same time.
 Rolling without slipping.
 The constraint between translation and rotation.
 Kinetic energy of a rolling body.
 Why a hollow cylinder rolls more slowly than a solid one of equal mass.

-Why a boat floats and a fish is not crushed at depth.
+Why a boat floats, a fish is not crushed at depth, and water climbs a thin tube.
 Pressure, density, and the hydrostatic pressure equation.
 Pascal’s principle.
 Buoyancy and Archimedes’ principle.
-Surface tension at the level needed to set up problems.
+Surface tension and capillarity: why droplets bead up, insects walk on water, and fluids climb narrow tubes against gravity.

 What changes when a fluid starts to flow.
 The continuity equation as mass conservation in steady flow.
 Bernoulli’s principle as energy conservation along a streamline.
-Applications from a pipe with a constriction to lift on a wing, with the limits of the model marked.
+Viscosity and what it does to a real fluid in a pipe.
+The Reynolds number and the transition from smooth laminar flow to turbulence.

 Schedule, Pricing & Enrollment